EDUCBA Logo

 Required Skills

-With the increase in data volume every second, storing the huge amount of data that can be up to Terabytes in size and having a fault-tolerant system has made it popular for many organizations.
-It keeps the files in blocks and provides replication.
-The unused space in a block can be used for storing other data.
-NameNode stores the metadata, so it has to be highly reliable.
-But the DataNodes storing the actual data are inexpensive hardware.
-So because of two of its most prominent advantages, it is highly recommended and trusted.
+With the ever-increasing volume of data, storing huge amounts of data that can be terabytes in size and having a fault-tolerant system has made HDFS popular for many organizations.
+HDFS stores files in blocks and provides replication.
+The unused space in a block can help in storing other data.
+The NameNode stores the metadata, so it has to be highly reliable.
+However, the DataNodes storing the actual data are inexpensive hardware.
+Therefore, due to these two prominent advantages, it is of high recommendation and trust.

 Why do we need HDFS?